Retreats

 A psychedelic retreat involves a combination of relaxation exercises, group discussions, and one or more doses of psychedelic substances.
 The idea is to prepare the mind to embark on an extraordinary journey.

-Under the influence of psychedelics, participants can expect to access repressed emotions and gain a deeper understanding of the foundations of their personality, suffering, or depressive phases.
+Under the influence of psychedelics, participants can access repressed emotions and gain a deeper understanding of their personality’s foundations.
+This includes insights into their suffering or depressive phases.

 Why attend a mental health retreat?

-One may attend a mental health retreat to feel better, have a transformative experience, or experience intense emotions.
+One may attend a mental health retreat to feel better, have a transformative journey, or experience intense emotions.

 In many psychological disorders, emotions or the ability to act become blocked, which can hinder understanding the underlying issues.
 Spiritual or psychological retreats aim to reconnect participants with their feelings to help them regain control.